projectcalico/calico/README.md

 -  To build Debs: `make deb`

+-  To publish RPMs: `./utils/publish-rpms.sh`

+   -  This is to the 'master' repo; set REPO_NAME for a different repo, e.g. `REPO_NAME=calico-3.8 ./utils/publish-rpms.sh`

--  To publish RPMs: `./utils/publish-rpms.sh` (with a gcloud identity that permits logging into binaries.projectcalico.org)
+   -  Also needs GCLOUD_ARGS and HOST set to indicate the RPM host, and a gcloud identity that permits logging into that host.

 Still to do: